AhmedYasser5/topology_api/README.md

 make -C lib
 ```

-You can also just compile the code that uses the library (like the one provided in src) using the Makefile provided.
-It should compile the library as well as the demo code.

-For compilation only, use `make`.
-However, for compilation and running, use `make run`.
+After that, you can run the demo code using `make run`, or just compile it using `make`.